Orfeh: Music

-Orfeh released her first solo album, What Do You Want from Me, on September 30, 2008.
-In 2014, Orfeh recorded a song for Michael Mott's album, "Where The Sky Ends" which was later released as a dance mix.
-In 2015, she released the Christmas-themed single Baby Please Come Home.
-In 2016, Orfeh and her husband performed at the Lincoln Center's American Songbook series.
+Orfeh released her debut solo studio album, What Do You Want from Me, on September 30, 2008.
+In 2014, Orfeh recorded a song for Michael Mott's album, Where the Sky Ends which was later released as a dance mix.
+In 2015, she released the Christmas-themed single Christmas (Baby Please Come Home).
+In 2016, Orfeh and her former husband performed at the Lincoln Center's American Songbook series.
 That same year, she was featured on the single What the World Needs Now is Love with other Broadway artists and released the solo single, Forget My Name.

+In 2017, Orfeh and her former husband, Andy Karl released a live concert album recorded at 54 Below titled, Legally Bound: Live at Feinstein's/54 Below.
+She also released a mash-up single of "Yesterday"/"Time After Time"/"Shallow" with Karl and American singer/songwriter, Andrew Logan in 2021.
+She released a cover single of the Eagles' song, "Hotel California", on October 20, 2023.